seaside1/unifiprotect/README.md

 https://github.com/seaside1/unifiprotect

 ## Changelog
+  # ALPHA8
+ * Websocket connection is reconnected when closed
+ * Fetching thumbnail and heatmap more quickly and in a more stable approach
+ * Fixed Name, Status, MAC, Host channels
+  # ALPHA 7
+   * OpenHAB Version 3 support
+  # ALPHA 6
+   * Websocket Event API Support
+  # ALPHA 5
  * Removed port configuration from the binding.
 Port 443 and port 80 are used.
  * Renamed and added several attributes for NVR thing
  * Major refactoring for UniFiOS